Scaling Limit of a Stochastic Clustering Model on $\mathbb{R}$: Model and Main Results

 Indeed, let $\ORA{\Gamma}^{(t)} \in \dR^\dZ$ be the \emph{gap sequence} associated to $\ORA{\Xi}^{(t)}$; that is,

 Notice that the components of $\ORA{\Gamma}^{(t)}$ are identically distributed, but generally \emph{not} independent.
 In what follows, we treat $\ORA{\Gamma}^{(t)}$ as a $\dZ$--indexed column vector.

-We define two random linear operators, $\cA^{(t)}$ and $\cF^{(t)}$ as follows, which refer to as \emph{averaging} and \emph{folding}, respectively.
+We define two random linear operators, $\cA^{(t)}$ and $\cF^{(t)}$, which we refer to as \emph{averaging} and \emph{folding}, respectively.
 One iteration of the dynamics is expressed by the dynamics where averaging corresponds to the point movements, and folding corresponds to merging of co-located points.
-We express these operators as $\dZ^2$--indexed random matrices.
-To do this, we use the notation $e_i$ to represent the $\dZ$--indexed standard basis vector equal to $1$ in the $i$-th component and equal to $0$ in all other components.
-We also use the notation $\cA^{(t)}_i, \cF^{(t)}_i$ to denote the $i$-th rows of $\cA^{(t)}, \cF^{(t)}$ respectively, where $i \in \dZ$.
-Note that, we have for any $t\ge 1$,